How to Add Support for Passkeys Authentication

 npm i abstractionkit ox

 Create WebAuthn credentials using the createCredential function from ox/WebAuthnP256.
-This function simplifies the process by handling the interaction with the browser WebAuthn API.
+This function simplifies credential creation by handling browser WebAuthn API interactions.

 import { createCredential } from 'ox/WebAuthnP256'